-Before moving on to the differences you need to understand the terms that is Service Marketing and Product Marketing
+Before moving on to the differences, you must understand Service and Product Marketing.

-Product marketing also differs from other and all the other functions of the organization such as communication marketing, strategies, marketing, online marketing, advertising, etc. It is a continuous process of maximizing profit by promoting a product and selling the same to audiences mostly people who need the product, it also creates a requirement of the product in audiences.
+Product marketing also differs from other and all the organization’s different functions, such as communication marketing, strategies, marketing, online marketing, advertising, etc. It is a continuous process of maximizing profit by promoting and selling a product to audiences, primarily people who need it; it also creates a requirement for the product in audiences.

-Firstly service marketing is marketing of intangible assets.
-It is huge and versatile it works in two ways that is
+Firstly service marketing is the marketing of intangible assets.
+It is huge and versatile.
+It works in two ways are

-1st : (B2C) which means business to customer.
-Business to customers includes companies in the industries that give or provide services directly to customers in exchange of some fee.
+1st : (B2C), which means business to customer.
+Business to customers includes companies in the industries that give or provide services directly to customers in exchange for some fee.

-2nd : (B2B) which means business to business.
-Business to business includes companies in the service industry that give service to other business segments.
+2nd : (B2B), which means business to business.
+Business-to-business includes companies in the service industry that serve other business segments.

-Service economy is a completely different part of the growing world economy.
-When you describe a service you cannot define it the way you define a product.
-Unlike a product you cannot touch, feel, smell and taste a service hence service is an intangible.
-This is the biggest difference between the two that is service and product.
-Marketing service is unique as it involves challenges like attaching tangible characteristic to something that is intangible.
+The service economy is an entirely different part of the growing world economy.
+When you describe a service, you cannot define it as a product.
+Unlike a product, you cannot touch, feel, smell, or taste a service; service is intangible.
+The most significant difference between the two is service and product.
+Marketing service is unique as it involves challenges like attaching tangible characteristics to something intangible.

 Some features of services include

 - Changeability or Variability: Service differs from person to person and company to company.
-Hence not necessarily will the same service provider or the entire industry will give you the same service, it will keep changing.
+Hence, the same service provider or the entire industry will give you a different service.
+It will keep changing.

-Products and services are both different in their own ways and means and hence are their marketing strategies.
-Product marketing cannot be like services and services cannot be marketed like products.
+Products and services are different in their ways and means, and hence are their marketing strategies.
+Product marketing cannot be like services; services are unmarketable, unlike products.

 Service Marketing vs Product Marketing Infographics